Pancreatitis in dogs

 What can I feed a dog that’s had pancreatitis?

-Dogs that have been affected by pancreatitis may need a special low-fat diet to reduce the risk of developing pancreatitis again.
+Dogs that have been affected by pancreatitis may need a special diet which is very low in fat (this means fewer than 20g of fat per 1000 kcals) to reduce the risk of developing pancreatitis again.
 Your vet may discuss this with you and will help you find a diet that is suitable for your dog.
-They may also talk to you about not giving your dog fatty treats, such as cheese or fatty meat.
+They may also talk to you about not giving your dog fatty treats such as cheese, bacon fat or similar.

 When to contact your vet